manatlan/htag/docs/creating_a_tag.md

 An important thing to understand, is that a Tag renders differently when used in a runner (TODO LINK).
 AS you see before, the tags are rendered without attributs 'id'.
 But, IRL, when using in a htag runner context, all tags are rendered with an html id attribut (it's the main reason why you can't set an `_id` at runtime !).
 Htag's runner manage all the tags, with theirs ids: it's the core feature, to be able to keep states/rendering between the gui/client_side and the back/python ;-)

-When used in a Runner Context, some specials property are setted on a Tag.
+When used in a Runner Context, some specials properties are setted on a Tag.
  * `root` : Contains the instance of the main tag (AKA the one drived by the HTag's Runner)
  * `parent` : Contains the instance of the parent tag (AKA the one which had added it)